ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

     Minikube is a CLI tool that provisions and manages single-node Kubernetes clusters optimized for development workflows...

-Once you confirm that minikube has been installed properly then check if you can start up properly:
+Once you confirmed that minikube has been installed, check if you can start up correctly.
+Look out for `kubectl is now configured to use "minikube"` near the end:

 .. code:: bash